--If not The Original Sin, then a very early one was Ron Edwards claiming that playing the game Vampire: The Masquerade caused brain damage on his own forum.
+-If not The Original Sin, then a very early one was Ron Edwards claiming, on his own forum, that playing the game Vampire: The Masquerade caused brain damage.
 When asked for proof, he said—explictly, you can go back and read it—he did not have to answer questions.
 Ron suffered no consequences.
 This was one of the earliest examples of folks from his scene—the storygamers—making bigoted statements against people who played other games going unchallenged, which tradition continues to this day.

 -The Gauntlet forum’s official policy is “If you ask someone a question and they give no answer, assume the answer is ‘No’” which has got to be the single most abusable and thoughtless rule in the history of forums—and is completely responsible for that community falling apart.